Nats rout Yankees 11-4 on late homers and 3 errors

 Sánchez homered in the bottom half, his first home run since April 3.
 Sánchez had been in a 2 for 30 slide.

-Taillon, meanwhile, retired 15 in a row following Gomes’ homer.
+Taillon retired 15 in a row following Gomes’ homer.

 SLUGGER ON THE MEND

-Soto was was 2 for 5.
+Soto was 2 for 5.
 The reigning National League batting champion appeared as a pinch-hitter in each of Washington’s previous three games, failing to reach base.

+“He understands the hitting portion of this game very well as a young hitter,” manager Dave Martinez said.
+“Those few at-bats that we gave him as a pinch-hitter really helped his timing out a lot.”

 SLUMPING SLUGGER

-Aaron Judge was 0 for 4 and has 1 hit in his last 21 at-bats.
+Judge was 0 for 4 and has one hit in his last 21 at-bats.

 WELCOME BACK

-Miguel Andújar was recalled from Triple-A Scranton/Wilkes-Barre and went 0 for 5 in his first big league game at first base.
+Miguel Andújar was recalled from Triple-A Scranton/Wilkes-Barre and went 0 for 4 in his first big league game at first base.
 Andújar got his first chance right away as Turner led off the game with a grounder to the right side which Andújar fielded cleanly for an unassisted putout.

+“I thought he did all right.
+That first ball hit to him was actually a little bit of a tricky play with the spin that Turner hit it with,” Boone said.

 Andújar has missed significant time with injuries since finishing runner-up to the Angels’ Shohei Ohtani in the 2018 AL Rookie of the Year voting.
 Reliever Albert Abreu was optioned.

 RED ROCKET